Skip to contents

 #> [1] 1 0 0

 Let’s simply add a few parameters that are also now at the patient level.
-Note that as we are not using this parameters into the model, they will have no impact but we can still see they are really being varied.
-We still need to create specific indicators for each category.
+Note that as we are not using these parameters in the model, they will have no impact but we can still see they are really being varied.
+With input_block() at each level, n_sensitivity and sensitivity_names are auto-detected and the DSA offsets are computed automatically.

 l_inputs_pat <- list(parameter_name = list("age","sex"),